Chicago family loses grandfather, father to COVID within a week; community raises $40K to help

 Hung Nguyen was the rock of a very close family.
 His father, Phuoc, died from COVID-19 in a hospital a little over a week ago.
 Hung was also hospitalized and on a ventilator at Community First Medical Center on the city's Northwest Side, clinging to life as his family held services for his father.
 Minutes after the service ended, Hung also died.

-"It was very spiritual," his son Trang Nguyen said.
+"It was very spiritual," Trang Nguyen said.
 "My dad was able to give everything he got to his final, last breath."

 RELATED: Mt.
 Prospect family mourns loss of patriarch to COVID-19

-His father brought the family to Chicago to escape Vietnam in the early 1990s.
+Trang's father brought the family to Chicago to escape Vietnam in the early 1990s.
 Hung had to learn a new language and culture, but this is where he met his future wife, got a master's degree in civil engineering and raised three children.

 The family is now devastated by the loss of both patriarchs at once, but they've been raised up by the community, which has supported them and raised about $40,000 to help with medical expenses.